 To figure this out, Donald Kirkpatrick came up with something now called Kirkpatrick’s Four Levels of Training Evaluation.
-There may be other methods to do this, but Kirkpatrick’s Four Levels are a widely used classic.
+There are other methods to do this, but Kirkpatrick’s Four Levels are a widely used method.
 They became very popular after he published his book Evaluating Training Programs in 1994.

 Kirkpatrick’s model evaluates the effectiveness of the training at four different levels.
 All four levels of evaluation have their place and their significance, and each builds on the other.
 So, let’s take a look at these levels, shall we?

-Learning: did the learners learn the knowledge, skills, or attitudes (KSAs) that the training was intended to convey, as determined by some form of test or assessment immediately after training?
+Level 2-Learning: did the learners learn the knowledge, skills, or attitudes (KSAs) that the training was intended to convey, as determined by some form of test or assessment immediately after training?

 So how do you measure each of these four levels for training evaluation?

 Level 1-Reaction: Surveys handed out to the learners, online evaluations, etc. (Read more about level 1 reactions here and read our interview with Dr. Will Thalheimer talking about so-called smile sheets here.)